On this page

 The promotion and advertising activities for your games of chance are subjected to strict rules, laid down in the Advertising Code for Games of Chance (see online pdf The Dutch Advertising Code).
 For instance, you are not allowed to create the impression that people can win just by entering the competition.

 Permit for organising a shopping week promotion

 You need a permit if you want to organise a shopping week promotion in the Netherlands.
 A shopping week promotion is a lottery in which you and at least 9 other SME retailers issue free tickets to customers.
 You can obtain a permit for organising a shopping week promotion by contacting the Netherlands Chamber of Commerce (KVK).

 Occasional lottery permit

-To be able to organise an occasional lottery, you must apply for a permit.
-You are obliged to spend the proceeds from the lottery on a cause of general interest.
-Depending on the value of the total prize package, you apply for the permit with the municipality where the draw takes place or with the Netherlands Gaming Authority (Kansspelautoriteit, Ksa).
+To organise an occasional lottery, you must apply for a permit.
+You have to spend the proceeds from the lottery on a cause of general interest.
+If the value of the total prize package is below €4,500, you apply to the Netherlands Gaming Authority (Kansspelautoriteit, Ksa).

 Only Dutch associations are allowed to organise a game of bingo.
 To do so, they do not need a permit, but they do have to meet several conditions.
 For instance, they must report their plans at least 14 days in advance to the municipality where the bingo will be held.
 There is a fixed maximum total amount of prizes per event.
 As organiser of promotional games of chance, you must comply with the conditions of the Code of Conduct for Promotional Games of Chance.